Town Hall

 |---|---|---|

-| University Library | The reader is ready for the knowledge-city and memory layer. | Treat the Library as just another nearby facade. |
+| University Library | You are ready for the knowledge-city and memory layer. | Treat the Library as just another nearby facade. |

 | M Leuven | The trip wants art context and more indoor depth. | Add it automatically to every short Brussels day. |